Triffin dilemma: The Nixon shock

 In August 1971, President Richard Nixon acknowledged the demise of the Bretton Woods system.
-He announced that the dollar could no longer be exchanged for gold, which soon became known as the Nixon shock.
+Due to the run up in war-spending deficits and the declining economy at the time, various countries began to request their dollars be redeemed for bullion.
+A bullion run on the Federal Reserve had quietly started and Georges Pompidou, famously, sent a warship in August 1971 to New York to take the gold back to France.
+He announced that the dollar could no longer be exchanged for gold, which eventually became known as the Nixon shock.
 Although it was announced as a temporary measure, it was to remain in effect.
-The "gold window" was closed.
+The "gold window" was closed and the United States had essentially "defaulted" on its debt.